dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-08-16-99-bottles-of-oop.md

 Most programmers have a powerful urge to do more, but sometimes it’s best to stop right here.

-When you DRY out duplication or create a method to name a bit of code, you add levels of indirection that make it more abstract.
-In theory these abstractions make code easier to understand and change, <b>but in practice they often achieve the opposite.</b> One of the biggest challenges of design is knowing when to stop, and deciding well requires making judgments about code.
+<b>When you DRY out duplication or create a method to name a bit of code, you add levels of indirection that make it more abstract.
+In theory these abstractions make code easier to understand and change, but in practice they often achieve the opposite.</b> One of the biggest challenges of design is knowing when to stop, and deciding well requires making judgments about code.

 ### 1.2.
 Judging Code

 Summary